Systemcluster/wrappe/README.md

 It defaults to `inherit`.

+#### once

+This option prevents multiple instances of the packed executable from running at the same time.
+When set, the runner will check for running processes on the system and will exit immediately if a running instance of the executable is found during startup.

+This option currently only affects Windows and Linux runners.
+On Windows, if the packed executable is a GUI application, the runner will bring its window into the foreground and activate it.

 #### build-dictionary

 This option builds a zstandard compression dictionary from the input files and stores it in the output executable.
 This can improve the compression ratio when many small and similar files are packed.